sanity-io/document-internationalization/README.md

 A good use of field-level translation could be a `person` schema.
 It could have the same `name` and `image` in every language, but only the `biography` would need translating.

+## Studio V3 known issues

+Studio V3 does not implement language-filter yet.
+This means that the language button has moved into the document editor flow for the time being.
+We will be looking to restore the button placement during Studio V3 dev-preview.

 ## Installation

 From the same directory as the Studio run: